rafalp/Misago/dev-docs/plugins/hooks/synchronize-thread-hook.md

 ## Example

-Record the last user to synchronize the thread:
+Record the last user who synchronized the thread:

 ```python
 from django.http import HttpRequest